 - 2 pounds pork tenderloin, trimmed of silverskin and excess fat

 - 2 teaspoons smoked paprika

 - 1 teaspoon Kosher salt

 - ½ teaspoon dried thyme

 - ½ teaspoon freshly ground black pepper

 To make the brine, whisk salt and sugar in cold water until completely dissolved.
 Place tenderloin in brine and place in refrigerator for 1 1/2 hours.

 While pork is brining, mix together olive oil, garlic, lemon juice, paprika, cumin, coriander, oregano, turmeric, salt, thyme, and black pepper in a small bowl.

-Remove pork from refrigerator and thread onto wooden skewers.
+Remove pork from refrigerator and thread onto pre-soaked wooden skewers.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill skewers over high heat until browned on all sides and cooked through, about 10 minutes total.